Bubble wrap: Amusement

 Since bubble wrap makes a satisfying popping sound when compressed and ruptured, it is often used as a source of amusement.
 Acknowledging this alternative use, some websites provide a virtual bubble wrap program which displays a sheet of bubble wrap that users may pop by clicking on the bubbles, while the Mugen Puchipuchi is a compact electronic toy simulating bubble wrap popping.
 Products such as Pop-Its, which can be inverted and popped again, rose significantly in popularity in 2021, marketed as a stress reliever.

 Bubble Wrap Appreciation Day is celebrated on the last Monday of January.
+The last Monday of January was designated as Bubble Wrap Appreciation Day after a radio station in Bloomington, Indiana received a shipment of microphones wrapped in bubble wrap and broadcast the sound of their wrappings being popped.

-The last Monday of January was designated as Bubble Wrap Appreciation Day after a radio station in Bloomington, Indiana, received a shipment of microphones wrapped in bubble wrap and broadcast the sound of their wrappings being popped.
+In an episode of the British science fiction sitcom Red Dwarf, set initially in the 23rd century, the character Arnold Rimmer mentions how bubble wrap was painted red and marketed as a 'tension sheet' with the aim of relieving stress by one of his school friends, making them extremely wealthy.

 Alternatives

-A similar but recyclable form of packaging, sometimes marketed as "paper bubble wrap", consists of thick paper with a heavily embossed pattern, which can be wrapped around objects to protect them in transit.
+A similar but recyclable form of packaging, sometimes marketed as "paper bubble wrap", consists of thick paper with a heavily embossed pattern reminiscent of bubble wrap, which can be wrapped around objects to protect them in transit.
+There is also honeycomb paper, also known as hive wrap made of Kraft paper with parting lines allowing the paper to be stretched without breaking, thickening the material and giving it a honeycomb-like structure with cushioning properties.
+Sometimes honeycomb paper is sold as paper bubble wrap or paper wrap.